jonitoh/readme-examples/README.md

 * [HTML code generator](https://www.html-code-generator.com/svg/country-flags) for the flag
 * [SVG Repo](https://www.svgrepo.com/) for the icons used here aka the logo and the back to top icon.
 * [Awesome README](https://github.com/matiassingers/awesome-readme): a curated list of awesome READMEs!
-* [Best-README-Template](https://github.com/othneildrew/Best-README-Template): another README templateyou can check it out.
+* [Best-README-Template](https://github.com/othneildrew/Best-README-Template): another README template you can check it out.
 * [Fiber](https://github.com/gofiber/fiber) for their multilingual README.

 <!-- back to the top -->